A Hong Kong court refused to ban a protest song. Now the government has been allowed to appeal

 The court’s decision in July not to ban the song was a setback for Hong Kong leaders seeking to crack down on dissent.

-Government lawyers sought an appeal, arguing that if the executive authority considered a measure necessary, the court allow it, unless it considered it will have no effect.
+Government lawyers sought an appeal, arguing that if the executive authority considered a measure necessary, the court should allow it, unless it considered it will have no effect.

 The lawyers’ arguments raised concerns over Hong Kong’s judicial independence, which was promised to be keep intact after the former British colony returned to Chinese rule in 1997.